Home

 Demands of Elk Hunting

 Hunting fitness is often left off the preparations for the fall big game seasons.
-A hunter may be a crack shot with a well sighted in rifle or bow and have his “hunting stuff” equipped with the latest gadgets and doo-dads by September or October, but if he’s not fit for hunting, it may all be for naught.
+A hunter may be a crack shot with a well sighted in rifle or bow and have his hunting gear equipped with the latest gadgets and doo-dads by September or October, but if he’s not fit for hunting, it may all be for naught.
+Will you end up being camp cook with an injury?

-Most of us know that we need to get away from the roads in order to beat the odds of killing an elk.
-The farther away from the roads we get, the more demanding the terrain and gravity become of our bodies, let alone moving that huge animal if we are successful.
+Most of us know that we need to get away from the roads in order to increase the chances of killing an elk.
+The farther away from the roads we get, the more demanding the terrain and gravity become on our bodies, let alone moving that huge animal if we are successful.

-Under a doctor’s advice, increasing cardiovascular strength through a walking program will go a long way to preventing a heart attack out in the woods where rescue treatment is going to be long on coming.
+Under a doctor’s advice, increasing aerobic fitness through a hiking program will go a long way toward preventing a heart attack out in the woods where rescue treatment is going to be long on coming.
 Hunting fitness may well become a matter of life or death.

 If you are successful at killing an elk, the task of packing the meat or entire carcass is very demanding on the body.
 Be prepared for the work of the harvest, not just the hunt.